armory/docs/content/en/borealis/architecture-borealis.md

 #### Cloud Console

 The Armory Cloud Console provides a UI to perform administrative functions like inviting users and creating auth tokens.
-It also includes the Status UI where you can monitor the progress of deployments and approve steps that require a manual judgment.
+It also includes the Status UI, where you can monitor the progress of deployments and approve steps that require a manual judgment.

 ## Architecture

-Project Aurora/Borealis contain components that you manage in your environment and components that Armory manages in the cloud.
+Project Aurora/Borealis contains components that you manage in your environment and components that Armory manages in the cloud.
 The components you manage allow Armory’s cloud services to integrate with your existing infrastructure.

 {{< figure height=50% width=50% src="/images/borealis/borealis-overview.jpg" alt="The Armory command line interface and its integrations connect to Armory Cloud.
 Armory Cloud uses the Agent Hub to connect to your Kubernetes cluster using a gRPC connection established between the Agent Hub and Armory Cloud Agent, which is installed in your cluster." >}}